The Space in Interior Design

 Most rooms are used for more than one activity and provide a variety of functionality during the course of a day.
 Different zones within a room can accommodate these activities.

-Each zone has to work on its own and provide the functionality and features for the activities they are designed for.
-Each room has to work as a whole bringing all zones together.
+Each zone has to work on its own and provide the functionality and features for the activities they are designed for, especially appropriate lighting.
+Each room has to work as a whole bringing all zones together as well.

 The trick is to create the right type of separation between zones and to make sure each zone can be reached without any obstacles.
 Is a change in flooring enough or are dividers needed to separate between zones?
 Does day light reach every zone that benefits from it?